17 Things I Found to Do While Sick and Stuck in Bed

 I Was Bedridden for Several Weeks

 Usually, I am quite active, and I prefer to be gallivanting about—going out with friends, seeing new places, going to parties, shopping, swimming, or just cycling in the countryside.
 However, when I fell suddenly ill, I had to go to the emergency room, where I was advised to undergo surgery as soon as possible.
-I managed to delay surgery for two weeks since I wanted to be prepared before going into hospital.

 Two days after the surgery, when I finally woke up from the anesthesia, I realized that things had gone horribly wrong.
-I had had a major surgery, lost a lot of blood, and almost didn't make it due to a major drop in blood pressure.
+I had had major surgery, lost a lot of blood, and almost didn't make it due to a major drop in blood pressure.
 My short stay suddenly became an extended stay to regain my strength, and even when I was cleared to go back home, I still needed the aid of a nurse.

 A month after my surgery, and I was still in bed.
 I was bored out of my mind, to say the least; perhaps the word that describes it best is frustrating.
 However, I quickly accepted that I needed to stay in bed to fully recover, and I was able to manage my time quite well.
 Eventually, I'd say I even enjoyed my time in bed; I was free of most responsibilities, had a lot of time to reflect, and was able to pick up new hobbies.
-There's always a silver lining!

 What to Do When You Are Bedridden